 How to prevent fingerprinting delays.
 Delays can be caused when there is a fingerprint match to the criminal history database, but other delays can be triggered before the fingerprints reach DOJ.
 For example, incorrect data entries can be prevented by making sure the LiveScan operator has entered all of the information on the BCIA 8016 form, and that the information has been entered correctly.
 When completing the BCIA 8016 form, please ensure that you have provided complete and accurate information, especially the following:

 - The applicant agency ORI (a unique code assigned by the DOJ)

 - The name of the agency authorized to receive the criminal history information

 - The mail code (a five-digit code assigned by the DOJ that ensures the background check results are sent to the right agency)

 - The authorized type of applicant and a description of the type of license, certification, or permit (this may be referred to as the working title of the applicant and it must be included exactly as it was assigned).

-An applicant’s clearance is included in the California Background Clearance Listing for convenient reference.
+An applicant’s clearance is included on the Background Check Search website for convenient reference.
 Also, the DOJ’s Integrated Voice Response (IVR) System can provide a simplistic snapshot of the background check processing status.
 The phone number for the IVR is (916) 227-2300, and the ATI identifies the transaction.